Small Dog Travel Guide: Flying, Driving and Staying Safe

 - Use a cooling vest — the Ruffwear Swamp Cooler comes in sizes starting at XS

-- Never leave a small dog in a parked car, even for 5 minutes
+- Never leave a small dog in a parked car, even for 5 minutes.
+On a 70-degree day, a car interior reaches 99 degrees within 20 minutes.

 - Schedule outdoor activities for early morning or evening